-Determining What Peril Caused the Damage and Whether It Is Covered by Insurance
+Determining What Peril Caused the Damage and Whether It is Covered by Insurance

-Typical homeowner's policies exclude damages caused by flood, tidal water and storm surge, and usually cover damages caused directly by windstorms.

-Accordingly, when adjusting a Hurricane Ian claim, a threshold inquiry will be whether the damages being claimed were caused by flood water, wind forces or a combination of both.
+Typical homeowner's policies exclude damages caused by flood, tidal water, and storm surge, and usually cover damages caused directly by windstorms.
+Accordingly, when a Hurricane Ian claim is adjusted, a threshold inquiry will be whether the damages being claimed were caused by flood water, wind forces, or a combination of both.
 If a property was damaged by both flood water and wind forces, the necessary next question is whether it is possible to reasonably discern and segregate the causes of loss, and determine what damages were caused by what perils.
-The policy will also need to be carefully reviewed to determine how it treats concurrent causes of loss.
+The policy will also have to be carefully reviewed to determine how it treats concurrent causes of loss.

-There will be easy cases where the ability to determine exactly what caused damages will be clear, perhaps with well-defined watermarks proving helpful in separating damages.

-A carrier might have a practice of covering those interior damages caused by a leaking roof or blown out window which are located above a defined watermark, such as upper walls, ceilings and roofs, but declining coverage for lower walls, cabinetry, floors, appliances, and personal property located at or below a watermark.
+There will be "easy" cases where the ability to determine exactly what caused damages will be clear, perhaps with well-defined water marks proving helpful in separating damages.
+A carrier might have a practice of covering interior damages caused by a leaking roof or blown-out window that are above a defined water mark, such as upper walls, ceilings, and roofs, but declining coverage for lower walls, cabinetry, floors, appliances, and personal property at or below a water mark.

 However, there will be many cases where separating damages will be a complicated task.
-For instance, if a roof started to leak during Hurricane Ian, and there is no well-defined watermark inside, then a dispute may ripen as to whether the interior damages were caused by water entering the roof, which would potentially be covered, or through surface water, which would likely be excluded.
+For instance, if a roof started to leak during Hurricane Ian and there is no well-defined water mark inside, then a dispute may ripen about whether the interior damages were caused by water entering the roof (which would potentially be covered) or through surface water (likely to be excluded).
 In some cases, if the policy contains what is commonly referred to as "storm-created opening" language, then interior damages caused by a leaking roof might only be covered if there is evidence that the direct forces of wind caused an opening in the roof or walls through which rainwater entered.
 In other words, not all damage from a leaking roof will be covered, but a wind-damaged roof most likely will be subject to coverage.
-In other cases, a roof might exhibit evidence of direct wind damage, but no wind-created opening that would have allowed water to enter - and so some homeowners may be entitled to a roof replacement, but not coverage for interior water intrusion.
+In other cases, a roof might exhibit evidence of direct wind damage, but no wind-created opening that would have allowed water to enter, so some homeowners may be entitled to a roof replacement, but not coverage for interior water intrusion.

-The process of differentiating between wind and flood damage, and determining whether a roof is merely leaking or instead has storm-created openings, presents a factually intensive determination that will require a case-by-case field assessment, often assisted by a forensic engineer, along with review of weather data and historical aerial photographs.

-Further, evidence alone will not always answer the question of what is or is not covered; instead, carriers, adjusters and insureds will need to view these claims through applicable Florida law and specific policy provisions that might operate to limit or bar coverage under certain circumstances, such as the concurrent cause doctrine, anti-concurrent cause provisions and Florida's Valued Policy Law.
+The process of differentiating between wind and flood damage and determining whether a roof is merely leaking or instead has "storm created openings," presents a factually intensive determination that will require a case-by-case field assessment, often assisted by a forensic engineer, along with review of weather data and historical aerial photographs.
+Further, evidence alone will not always answer the question of what is or is not covered; instead, carriers, adjusters, and insureds will have to view these claims through applicable Florida law and specific policy provisions that might limit or bar coverage under certain circumstances, such as the concurrent-cause doctrine, anti-concurrent-cause provisions, and Florida's Valued Policy Law.

-Concurrent Cause Doctrine
+Concurrent-Cause Doctrine